 How does this relate to marketing?
 Remember that the rest of this parable speaks of the widow calling out to the judge in the middle of the night repeatedly, to the point that the judge finally relents and pays attention to the woman.
 Such is what we have to do when we’re telling the story about our schools.
 Many school administrators think that one advertisement in the newspaper, one billboard or a static Web page is an effective way to promote their school.

 Unfortunately, the tendency for us is to do something once, and then if nothing happens, consider what we’ve done a failure.
 After all, we’re talking about parents here.
-We have to tell children again and again what to do, but all that changes when we become adults, right?
-Just ask us to do something once, and we’re doing it that way for the rest of our lives.
+We have to tell children again and again what to do, but all that changes when we become adults!
+Just ask an adult to do something once, and we’re doing it that way for the rest of our lives.
+That’s how it works when we get into the work world.
+Our supervisors tell us to do something only once and we’re right on it!
 We don’t need reminders, and definitely not multiple reminders, right?

 Don’t think so.